LabOnoM/LabOnoM.github.io/_posts/2025-06-08-how-to-encode-barcode-in-stereo-seq.md

 ./ST_BarcodeMap-0.0.1 --in A02598A4.barcodeToPos.h5 --out barcodes.txt --action 3
 ```

-In the end, bioinformatics is still part biology, part informatics… and part "don’t blindly trust the robot."

 For the complete code and workflow related to my original goal, check out the entry
 👉 **[Extract Tissue CIDs from Stereo-seq](https://www.bs-gou.com/DK.BeesGO/Dry/Software-Engineering/Extract-Tissue-CIDs-from-Stereo-seq)**